evaccari/react-demo/README.md

 # React Vite Demo

-A modern React application demo showcasing best practices and popular technologies, built with Vite and following the Feature-Sliced Design (FSD) architecture.
+A React application demo showcasing best practices and popular technologies, built with Vite and following the Feature-Sliced Design (FSD) architecture.

 ## 🚀 Features